wekeo/eo-data-vis-good-practice-guide/docs/source/06_what_makes_a_visualisation/06_1_clear_and_understandable.rst

 **Formats**

 Modern media consumption takes place increasingly through digital media on phones, tablets and laptops.
-For visuals to be clear and understandable, they increasingly need to be so in the context of multiple formats and sizes, in particular on screened devices such as mobile phones.
+For visuals to be clear and understandable, they increasingly need work in multiple formats and sizes, in particular on screened devices such as mobile phones.

 To make visualisations accessible for more people it is also important to include alternative text in web based visualisations, to support text readers; and to avoid flashing GIF animations.

 **Colour**